Kiddio

-"Kiddio" is a 1960 R&B/pop song written by Brook Benton & Clyde Otis.
+"Kiddio" is a 1960 R&B/pop song written by Brook Benton and Clyde Otis.
 The song was first recorded and released in 1957 by Teddy Randazzo.

 Brook Benton recording

 "Kiddio" was later released as a single by Brook Benton in 1960.
 Randazzo and Benton both recorded for RCA's Vik label.
 The single was the fourth time in a year that Brook Benton had topped the R&B charts.
 However, two of those times, he'd hit number one with duet partner, Dinah Washington.
 "Kiddio" also continued Brook Benton's popularity on the pop charts by making it his fifth top-ten pop single.